quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 After confirming that IHD could recover the mutator locus overlapping *Mutyh*, we asked if our approach could identify additional mutator loci in the BXD.
 In particular, we were interested in discovering epistatic interactions between alleles at the chromosome 4 locus and mutator alleles elsewhere in the genome.
 We hypothesized that such interactions could be detectable by first "conditioning" on the presence of *B* or *D* alleles at the mutator locus on chromosome 4, and then running another genome-wide scan for loci associated with mutation spectrum variation.
-To account for the effects of the large-effect mutator locus near *Mutyh*, we divided the BXD RILs into those with either *D* (n = 55) or *B* (n = 38) genotypes at `rs52263933` and ran an inter-haplotype distance scan using each group separately (Figure {@fig:distance-results}B).
+To account for the effects of the large-effect mutator locus near *Mutyh*, we divided the BXD RILs into those with either *D* (n = 55) or *B* (n = 38) genotypes at `rs52263933` and ran an inter-haplotype distance scan using each group separately (Figure {@fig:distance-results}b and @fig:distance-results-conditioned).

-Using the BXDs with *D* genotypes at `rs52263933`, we identified a locus on chromosome 6 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}B; maximum adjusted cosine distance of 3.69e-3 at marker `rs31001331`; position 114.05 Mbp in GRCm38/mm10 coordinates).
+Using the BXDs with *D* genotypes at `rs52263933`, we identified a locus on chromosome 6 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}b; maximum adjusted cosine distance of 3.69e-3 at marker `rs31001331`; position 114.05 Mbp in GRCm38/mm10 coordinates).
+We did not discover any new significant loci using BXDs with *B* genotypes at the `rs52263933` locus, though we observed some residual signal from the mutator locus near *Mutyh* (Figure @fig:distance-results-conditioned).
-We performed QTL scans for the fractions of each 1-mer mutation type using these same mutation data, but none produced a genome-wide significant log-odds score at any locus (Figure {@fig:qtl-scans}; Materials and Method).
+We also performed QTL scans for the fractions of each 1-mer mutation type using these same mutation data, but none produced a genome-wide significant log-odds score at any locus (Figure {@fig:qtl-scans}; *Materials and Methods*).

 We queried the region surrounding the locus on chromosome 6 (+/- 5 Mbp) and discovered 15 protein-coding genes that harbored nonsynonymous differences between the parental C57BL/6J and DBA/2J strains.
 Two of these genes were also annotated with the Gene Ontology term "DNA repair": *Ogg1* and *Mbd4*.
 *Ogg1* encodes a key member of the base-excision repair response to oxidative DNA damage (a pathway that also includes *Mutyh*), and *Mbd4* encodes a protein that is involved in the repair of G:T mismatches at methylated CpG sites that have undergone spontaneous deamination.